davidvossel/phd/README.markdown

-# phd
-The study of applied Pacemaker arts.
+# phd - The study of applied Pacemaker arts.

+The phd project allows users to quickly initialize an HA cluster to a specific cluster scenario.

+To execute a phd scenario on a cluster, the user must first create a cluster definition file.
+This file describes what nodes the cluster has as well as what shared cluster resources are available (such as floating ips and shared storage).

 ## Example Apache Deployment
 Execute the example apache server on a three node cluster.
 NOTE, The node executing this script must be capable of ssh communication without passwords to the other nodes.

-* echo "nodes=node1,node2,node3" >> cluster_definition.conf
+* echo "nodes=node1,node2,node3" > cluster_definition.conf
 * echo "floating_ips=192.168.122.200" >> cluster_definition.conf
-* exec/scenario_exec.sh cluster_definition examples/example.scenario
+* ./php_exec.sh cluster_definition.conf scenarios/example.scenario

+## Example Apache deployment on shared storage
+Execute an apache server with the /var/www file living on shared storage.
+NOTE, The node executing this script must be capable of ssh communication without passwords to the other nodes.

+* echo "nodes=node1,node2,node3" > cluster_definition.conf
+* echo "floating_ips=192.168.122.200" >> cluster_definition.conf
+* echo "floating_ips=/dev/vdb" >> cluster_definition.conf
+* ./php_exec.sh cluster_definition.conf scenarios/apache_shared_lvm.scenario

+## Example NFS deployment on shared storage
+Execute an NFS deployment on top of shared storage NOTE, The node executing this script must be capable of ssh communication without passwords to the other nodes.

+* echo "nodes=node1,node2,node3" > cluster_definition.conf
+* echo "floating_ips=192.168.122.200" >> cluster_definition.conf
+* echo "floating_ips=/dev/vdb" >> cluster_definition.conf
+* ./php_exec.sh cluster_definition.conf scenarios/nfs_shared_clvmd.scenario